Otamatone: Reception

 The instrument has gained significant popularity online, especially on YouTube and TikTok.
 It is often used to create cover songs, with channels such as TheRealSullyG and mklachu gaining popularity primarily from the use of the instrument.
 The Otamatone has also been used by musicians such as the Swedish heavy-metal guitarist Ola Englund.

 On February 3, 2021, Juanjo Monserrat performed "Nessun Dorma" on the original Otamatone on the auditions for the sixth season of Got Talent España and won the Golden Buzzer award after two of the judges tried playing the instrument themselves.

-There's an otamatone singing monster in My Singing Monsters called Blarret.